1. Home>

 Criar in the Indicative Future Perfect

 The Indicative Future Perfect of criar is used to talk about something that will have happened in the future after something else has already happened.
-For example, "habré criado", meaning "I will have raised".
+For example, "habré criado", meaning "I will have reared".

 In Spanish, the Indicative Future Perfect is known as "El Futuro Perfecto".